suhaill-ashraf/Web-Repo/Slider/README.md

-# Responsive Slider Image Slider Using Html & CSS only
+# Responsive Image Slider Using Html & CSS only

 Only keyframes and animation is used: